-When the partial disability is assessed as permanent with an assessed degree of loss of earning capacity from 50% to 66%, the benefit is equal to the insured's average earnings in the 12 months before the onset of disability (up to a maximum of 180,000 pesos), plus a lump-sum benefit of 30,000 pesos.
+When the partial disability is assessed as permanent with an assessed loss of earning capacity from 50% to 66%, the benefit is equal to the insured's average earnings in the 12 months before the disability began (up to a maximum of 180,000 pesos), plus a lump-sum benefit of 30,000 pesos.

-When the partial disability is assessed as permanent with an assessed degree of loss of earning capacity lower than 50%, a lump-sum benefit is paid equal to 53 times the insured's average earnings in the 12 months before the onset of disability multiplied by the assessed degree of loss of earnings capacity and a coefficient resulting from dividing 65 by the age of the worker at the date of the onset of disability.
+When the partial disability is assessed as permanent with an assessed loss of earning capacity that is less than 50%, a lump-sum benefit is paid equal to 53 times the insured's average earnings in the 12 months before the disability began multiplied by the assessed loss of earnings capacity and a coefficient resulting from dividing 65 by the insured's age when the disability began.
 The amount must not exceed 180,000 pesos multiplied by the assessed degree of disability.